-Users that are already registered are redirected to this screen and asked to provide the TOTP token.
-The input TOTP token is saved in OTP_input.
+Users that are already registered are routed to this screen and asked for the TOTP token.
+Later in the flow, you can use the TOTP token that users enter by referencing the API name of the Text component (OTP input).

 5. Configure the Registration screen.

-This screen presents the QR code, asks the user to scan and initialize the TOTP client application and provide the TOTP token.
+Ask the user to scan the QR code, initialize the TOTP client application, and enter the TOTP token.